 Welcome to the Masters of Science Degree in Counseling Program!

 Upon completing the counseling graduate program, many of our graduates transition to serve in the Inland Empire and broader California as professional school counselors in PK-12 or college counselors in community colleges and universities.
-Additionally, our graduate's work extends to various settings, providing counseling and leadership in public and private sectors in hospitals, counseling clinics, criminal justice & probation, higher education, and private counseling.
-Graduates also can continue on to pursue licensure as a Licensed Professional Clinical Counselor or seek a doctoral degree to transition into other leadership roles.
+Additionally, our graduate's work extends to various settings, providing counseling and leadership in public and private sectors in counseling clinics, hospitals, community spaces, and private counseling.
+Graduates also can continue to pursue licensure as a Licensed Professional Clinical Counselors (LPCC) or seek a doctoral degree to transition into other leadership roles.

 We are excited you are considering this educational and professional path.
 All prospective students must attend an information session, as we provide an overview of the program, discuss program options, admission requirements, steps to apply, application deadline date, tuition costs, etc. We hope you will attend an information session to learn more about our program's exciting opportunities!
 Please contact the program coordinator at firstname.lastname@example.org or If you have any questions regarding admissions, please contact Shelia Braggs at email@example.com.

 The Fall 2024 application deadline date is February 22, 2024 at 4:00 p.m.
 If you have any questions regarding admissions, please contact Shelia Braggs at firstname.lastname@example.org.

 To apply to the program, prospective students must attend an information session.
 Sessions will be held as follows: